yuzunekoayu/stylish/week-1/part-4/README.md

 ## Assignment

-### Step 1: Complete Category and Search Feature
+### Step 1: Complete Search Feature

-Focus on our [Product List API](https://github.com/AppWorks-School/API-Doc/blob/master/Stylish/README.md#product-list-api) and [Product Search API](https://github.com/AppWorks-School/API-Doc/blob/master/Stylish/README.md#product-search-api).

-1. Set tag to `women`, `men`, or `accessories` for the product lists of each categories, and show them in the homepage.
-2. Set tag to the keyword entered by user, and show the search results in the homepage.
+Apply [Product Search API](https://github.com/AppWorks-School/API-Doc/blob/master/Stylish/README.md#product-search-api) to build search feature for our customers.

 ---

 ### Step 2: Complete Paging Feature

-At the same time, we notice there is a `page` parameter supported by `List Product API`.
+At the same time, we notice there is a `paging` feature supported by `Product List API`.
-Set page to `0 for first page`, `1 for second page`, and so on ...
+We can get `paging` data from `Product List API` and set it as parameter of request for next page.

 #### Infinite Scroll